AJ8GH/github-language-api/README.md

 ## Using the app

 Open the [app](https://github-language-analyser.herokuapp.com/) and enter the username of any GitHub user.
 Click "Go!" to see the results.
 You will be notified if you forget to enter a username, if the user doesn't exist, or if they have not committed any code to their GitHub.
-Enter as many users as you like!
+Repeat as many times as you like!

 ![my-repos](images/my-repos.gif)